stat545ubc-2023/assignment-b2-renessag/README.md

 ## Installation

-You can install the development version of `snapcrackleprop` from [GitHub](https://github.com/) with:
+You can install the latest version of `snapcrackleprop` from [GitHub](https://github.com/) with:

 ``` r
 # install.packages("devtools")
 devtools::install_github("stat545ubc-2023/snapcrackleprop")
 ```

+The current version of `snapcrackleprop` is 0.1.0.

 ## Example